|My Favourite Planet > English > Europe > Greece > Attica > Athens > galleries > |

 Signed: "Panagia Sepoliotissa / Athens. / 16 Oct 1840.
 J. Skene."

-A mosaic from Pompeii depicting a choregos distributing
+The "Satyr Play mosaic" from Pompeii, depicting a choregos distributing

 masks to his actors as they prepare for a performance.